CGAO123/TSAR/README.md

 ## Funding

-    This research was supported in part by the National Institutes of Health (R01 AI120860 and U54 AI170855 to S.G.S.; W.M.M. was supported in part by T32 GM135060 and F31 AI174951).
-S.G.S. acknowledges funding from the Nahmias-Schinazi Distinguished Chair in Research.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the view of the funding agencies.
+    This research was supported in part by the National Institutes of Health (R01 AI120860, U54 AI170855, T32 GM135060 and F31 AI174951).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+This research was supported in part by the Nahmias-Schinazi Distinguished Chair in Research.
+We would also like to acknowledge the book R Packages by Hadley Wickham (O’Reilly) ©2015 Hadley Wickham, ISBN: 978-1-491-91059-7.